Weatherbury Farm Grain Tracker

 The emmer was then loaded into a gravity wagon and transported back to the farm where it will be dried, debearded, cleaned and dehulled.

 Obsidian Black Winter Emmer Facts 2022

-In 2022, Obsidian Black Winter Emmer was grown in Independence Township on on one field of .61 acres on the farm known as “Pleasant View Farm.”
-This farm was established in 1824 by J.M Welsh.
-Welsh is listed in the Caldwell Atlas as a farmer, grain, stock and wool grower.
-The farm was dormant for many years; however since 2006, organic grains and hay were grown on this farm.
-Weatherbury Farm has farmed this land since 2017.
+In 2023, Obsidian Black Winter Emmer was grown in Independence Township on 2 fields, totaling 2.557 acres on the farm established by R. Meloy, Esquire in 1829.
+Meloy was a farmer, grain, stock and wool grower.
+More recently the farm was a dairy farm and a cattle farm.
+Weatherbury Farm has farmed this land since 2015.
 The farm has been certified organic since 2006.

-At the 2022 Washington County Fair, both the sheaf of Obsidian Emmer won 2nd place and the jar of Obsidian Emmer won 3rd place.
+At the 2023 Washington County Fair, the sheaf of Obsidian Emmer won 1st place and the jar of Obsidian Emmer won 2nd place.

 For an illustrated explanation of how Weatherbury grains become flour, visit the from seed to flour page.

 Emmer is one of the three ancient hulled wheats.
 Its history dating back 17000 years spans Egypt (where it was used to make bread and beer) and Italy, where it was the food of the Roman Legion and if thought to be the wheat of the bible.